deepwarmer/survey/README.md

 The surveyed can scan a QR Code to load any survey.

+#### see statistical result of your survey

+After you create the survey, the web page will give you a link to see your survey result.
+You can visit the link to see the result whenever you want.

 ### Uncompleted functions

 Android client can't submit survey result now.